My New Life as a Cat: Publication

 Written and illustrated by Konomi Wagata, My New Life as a Cat began serialization in Shogakukan's Ciao magazine on October 3, 2015.
-It has been collected in ten volumes as of June 2023.
+It has been collected in fourteen volumes as of April 2025.
 The manga is licensed in English by Seven Seas Entertainment.

+Volume list

 Reception

 In 2020, the manga won the 65th Shogakukan Manga Award in the Children's manga category.